FanstyTech/Rushita-FE/docs/api-integration-guide.md

-# Rushita Frontend API Integration Guide
+# Rousheta Frontend API Integration Guide

 ## Overview

-This guide provides a comprehensive approach to adding new API integrations in the Rushita Frontend project.
+This guide provides a comprehensive approach to adding new API integrations in the Rousheta Frontend project.
 It covers the complete workflow from defining types to implementing React hooks and components.

 ## Table of Contents